Comparison of snow pressure measurements and theoretical predictions

 MetadataShow full item record

-Measurements of snow creep pressures from the centre section of a 3.4 m high and 15 m long avalanche-defence supporting structure located on a mountain in western Norway are presented.
-The site has a deep snow cover and an average slope angle of 25°.
-The measurement configuration corresponds to plane-strain conditions and the data, along with measured snowpack parameters, allow comparison with simple theoretical predictions.
-The analysis shows that the average pressure on the structure may be calculated fairly accurately using linear. viscous modelling for the snow deformation.
-The maximum pressures proved to be higher than that provided by a linear model and this is considered characteristic of nonlinear material.
+Measurements of snow pressures from the centre section of a 3.4 m high and 15 m long avalanche-defence supporting structure located on a mountain in western Norway are presented.
+The site has a deep snow cover and an average slope angle of 250.
+The measurement configuration corresponds to plane-strain conditions and the data, along with measured snowpack parameters, allow comparision with simple theoretical predictions.
+The analysis shows that the average pressure on the structure may be calculated fairly accurately using linear, viscous modelling for the snow deformation.
+The maximum pressure proved to be higher than that provided by a linear model and this is considered characteristic of nonlinear material.
 The implications of these results for estimates of design loads are discussed.